env_parent() returns the parent environment of

 The environment at which to stop.
 Defaults to the global environment.
 The empty environment is always a stopping condition so it is safe to leave the default even when taking the tail or the parents of an environment on the search path.

-This argument is soft-deprecated, please use
+This argument is defunct, please use

 An environment for